Frequently asked questions

 What happens after the fellowship programme?

-- Following the four-week residential programme, we expect Fellows to attend and actively participate in monthly online events during the rest of the year-long programme.
+- As well as taking part in the residential programme, we expect Fellows to attend and actively participate in monthly online events during the rest of the six-month programme.

 - Becoming a John Smith Fellow is a lifelong opportunity and commitment!
-Fellows become part of a collaborative community of change-makers from across Central Asia and Wider Europe.
+Fellows become part of a collaborative community of senior leaders and change-makers from across Eastern Europe, the Caucasus, and Central Asia.
 We provide ongoing opportunities for Fellows in our network to connect with and learn from the experiences of counterparts beyond their cohort, working in the public, private and civil society sectors, as well as high-level leaders, in the UK and across Eastern Europe, the Caucasus and Central Asia.
-Fellows are invited to regular online events as well as occasional regional in-person events, and often help conceptualise and facilitate events for the network.
+Fellows are invited to regular online events as well as regional and UK-based in-person events, often as contributors, facilitators as well as participants.

-- We keep in regular contact with Fellows after the residential Fellowship Programme and expect Fellows to provide updates on the implementation of their action plans and other work towards positive societal developments in their country or region, which we share on our News and Insights page.
+- We keep in regular contact with Fellows after the residential fellowship programme and expect Fellows to provide updates on the implementation of their action plans and other work towards positive societal developments in their country or region, which we may share on our News and Insights page.

-- Fellows can also connect and learn about upcoming events via our online networking platform, the Hub.
+- Fellows can also connect with each other, join the mentoring scheme and learn about upcoming events via our online networking platform, the Hub.